-Developed in partnership with the Center for Technology in Education, this highly innovative certificate consists of a series of five courses and a hands-on summer practicum.
+Developed in partnership with the Center for Technology in Education, this highly innovative certificate consists of a series of six courses, development of a digital portfolio, and a hands-on summer practicum.
 The program uses a cohort model where each class of participants takes the courses sequentially over a one-year time period.

-Principles and Approaches to Out-of School Time Leadership
+880.601 Principles and Approaches to Out-of School

+Time Leadership

-OST Program Design and Planning
+887.601 OST Program Design and Planning

-Staff Development in OST
+887.603 Staff Development in OST

-Practicum
+880.605 Practicum

-OST Program Evaluation
+887.605 OST Program Evaluation

-Finance and Sustainability in OST
+887.609 Finance and Sustainability in OST

-Practicum Project Presentations/Program Debrief
+880.607 Practicum Project Presentations/Digital Portfolio Presentations